sa-lee/stuartlee.org/content/post/2020-06-17-mida/index.md

 For the last twelve weeks I have been lecturing an [introductory data analysis course](mida.numbat.space) for Monash's Masters of Business Analytics program.
-The before times format for the course is what has been dubbed 'lectorial'style, which is a ~~fancy~~ ugly  way of saying the classroom is flipped: students work through lab based exercises while the lecturer and teaching assistants roam through the class guiding the students through any issues.
+The before times format for the course is what has been dubbed 'lectorial' style, which is a ~~fancy~~ ugly  way of saying the classroom is flipped: students work through lab based exercises while the lecturer and teaching assistants roam through the class guiding the students through any issues.
 Occasionally the class stops while the lecturer explains some tricky concept or reveals a solution to the class.
-This semester we managed to do one traditional lectorial during which a university wide email was sent detailing that live-action classes were cancelled (a most sensible action).
+This semester we managed to do one traditional lectorial during which a university wide email was sent detailing that live-action classes were cancelled.

 Switching to a fully online class, presented many challenges to the 'lectorial' format, however I was fortunate enough that the syllabus and content of the course